thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 ### Wrestle with it

 The first part of play is to take any new information you receive and wrestle with it.
 In other words, think about it from different perspectives.
-Never been satisfied with exposing yourself to new information only once.
+Never be satisfied with exposing yourself to new information only once.
 Ask yourself questions about it, dive in, try to learn as much as you can about it.

-Pick up an object that's close by, preferred something light and not too expensive.
+Pick up an object that's close by, preferably something light and not too expensive.
 Go ahead, we'll wait.

 If you look at this object just once from and from one angle, then you'll have a very two-dimensional perspective of it.
-It would be hard to claim that you full understand it.
+It would be hard to claim that you fully understand it.
 But if you turn it around and look at it from different angles, smell it, taste it, rub your fingers across it, you gain familiarity and build fluency with it.

 This is the goal with everything you'll learn here at Galvanize.
 To gain familiarity, build fluency, and eventually become intuitive with programming.
 Just exposing yourself to something once will never be enough.
 So read about it, write notes about it, write code about it, write blogs about it, talk about it, and listen about it.
 Do everything you can to perceive new information from as many different angles as possible so it's massaged into your long term memory.